 Gift Shops

-Located inside the visitor center is the Cabrillo Store, a gift shop.
-Besides magnets, T-shirts, and postcards, there is a large collection of historical books.
+The Cabrillo Store is a gift shop located inside the visitor center.
+In addition to magnets, T-shirts, and postcards, there is a large collection of historical books.

 This gift shop is also open 365 days a year and is operated by the Cabrillo National Monument Foundation.
 This is where kids pick up Junior Ranger information (more on this is below).